kisslinux/kisslinux.github.io/pages/donate.md

 category: main
 ---

+The running costs of KISS are currently moderate.
+Your support however, will enable me (*Dylan Araps*) to dedicate more time, as well as resources to the project.
+Providing a better overall experience for all users.

 You can support development of KISS by sending a donation to the link below.
-Donations allow me (*Dylan Araps*) to dedicate more time as well as resources to the project.

 - <https://patreon.com/dyla> (Dylan Araps)